Disclaimer: I got a copy of this book in exchange for this review. No other payment or endorsement should be implied.

 You can probably guess the ending, because the whole book was set up like a movie.
 And you know how movies always end (except for the "original" ending of Clerks

-- I didn't see that
+- I didn't see that one coming!)

 So remember when I told you three paragraphs ago that I'm a computer dude?
 I was wondering how realistic the book was, and I was pleasantly surprised... it turns out that much like the novel "Abraham Lincoln, Vampire Hunter" this could also potentially happen!
 There are no extreme